T-willjr/Practice_Rebase/sam_smith_rebase.md

 Here a a line of text
+H3re i$ aN0th3r sentence